artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 want.

-TypeScript isn't the only programming language to tackle the problem of making JavaScript code safer, but it's the one with the biggest community, allows people to re-use their JavaScript knowledge and has a really good tools to help developers work faster.
+TypeScript isn't the only programming language to tackle the problem of making JavaScript code safer, but it's the one with the biggest community, allows people to re-use their JavaScript knowledge and has really good tools to help developers work faster.

 These qualities made it worth adding an extra tool to our developer's toolbelt, and we're not the only ones because